brittanykundert/wwt-core-catalogs/README.md

 # wwt-core-catalogs

-The purpose of this repository is to manage the WTML files that catalog WWT's core data holdings.
+The purpose of this repository is to manage the image data comprising WWT's core data holdings.
+Two major applications are maintenance of the WWT "legacy" WTML/XML metadata files, and automating the ingestion of the core data in the Constellations system.

+Python package requirements of note:

+- `wwt_data_formats` >= 0.17
+- `wwt_api_client` >= 0.5

-## Approach
+## Approach: Legacy System

-The ultimate goal of this repo is create a group of WTML and XML files that can be uploaded directly to WWT's cloud storage.
-These files are made available through the `catalog.aspx` API endpoint: the file `exploreroot6.wtml` is downloaded from
+A major goal of this repo is create a group of WTML and XML files that can be uploaded directly to WWT's cloud storage to define WWT’s "legacy" core data holdings.
+These files are made available through the `catalog.aspx` API
+endpoint: the file `exploreroot6.wtml` is downloaded from

 #### http://worldwidetelescope.org/wwtweb/catalog.aspx?W=exploreroot6